davidteren/PyAutoload/README.md

 ## Development Status

-PyAutoload is currently in early development.
+PyAutoload is currently in alpha development.
 We're following a test-driven development approach to ensure reliability and correctness.

+### Alpha Release v0.1.0-alpha.1

+This alpha release includes:

+- Basic autoloading functionality
+- Module registry for tracking loaded modules
+- Dependency tracking between modules
+- Automatic reloading of modules and their dependencies
+- File watching during development

+We encourage Python developers to try PyAutoload and provide feedback through:
+- GitHub issues for bugs and feature requests
+- GitHub discussions for general feedback and questions

+### Feedback Wanted

+We're especially interested in feedback on:

+1. Usability of the API
+2. Integration with different project structures
+3. Performance on larger codebases
+4. Compatibility with different Python versions
+5. Interactions with other libraries and frameworks

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+See our [contribution guidelines](CONTRIBUTING.md) for more details.

 ## License